rynaardb/rynaardb/README.md

 Things I do:

+- ⚙️ DevOps
+- ☁️ Cloud Computing
+- 📱 Systems Design
 - 💻 Software Engineering
-- 📱 Systems Design
 - 🛠 Architecture
-- ☁️ Cloud Computing
-- ⚙️ DevOps

 From time to time I also like to write articles over at [https://rynaardb.com](https://rynaardb.com)

-You can reach me at **ryno.burger@gmail.com**
+📧 You can reach me at **ryno.burger@gmail.com**